2022–2023 Brazilian election protests

 The 2022–2023 Brazilian election protests began shortly after the conclusion of the 2022 Brazilian general election's second round on 30 October, in which Luiz Inácio Lula da Silva was elected president, which led to mass protests and roadblocks nationwide.

-Supporters of Jair Bolsonaro, who are frequently referred to in media accounts as "Bolsonaristas", alleging election fraud, began blocking roads and highways in the country.
+Supporters of Jair Bolsonaro, alleging election fraud, began blocking roads and highways in the country.
 At least 23 Brazilian states, plus the Federal District, recorded roadblocks as of 1 November, adding up to at least 267 roadblocks according to data from Federal Highway Police (PRF).

 The protesters have in common the rejection of the election result, allegation of frauds and call for a coup or a federal or military intervention to reassess the elections results and even to prevent the president inauguration, which affronts the Brazilian Constitution.
 These blockades have been widely criticized by entities, politicians, and authorities due to the fact that they have caused disruptions to the food supply, paralysis of the supply of products such as fuel and medicines, impediment of the citizen's right to transit, cancellation of flights, crashes, and deaths.
 They have also been called attacks against democracy, as they contest the electoral process and its legitimacy.
 The protests have since been characterized as domestic terrorism by part of the Brazilian media.

 On 8 January 2023, pro-Bolsonaro demonstrators stormed the Praça dos Três Poderes, assaulting the Chamber of Deputies and the Federal Senate halls of the National Congress of Brazil, the Supreme Federal Court palace and the Palácio do Planalto in an attempt to overthrow the Federal Government.
 The insurrection failed and the Praça was cleared by law enforcement after a few hours; several thousand Bolsonaro supporters were arrested following the event.